There are many types of snakes in Indiana. They are distinctive and have evolved to fit into various environments and niches.

 22. Gopher Snake

-Gopher Snake is next on our list of types of snakes in Indiana.
-This big snake’s dorsal side is just colored gray and brown (Pituophis catenifer).
+The Gopher Snake is next on our list of Indiana snake types.
+This big snake’s dorsal side is gray and brown (Pituophis catenifer).

 The ventral color of gopher snakes is distinctly yellow with brown markings.

-Because of their similar dorsal colors, this snake can be mistaken for Prairie snakes and poisonous rattlesnakes that don’t have a rattle.
+Because of their similar dorsal colors, this snake can be mistaken for Prairie snakes and poisonous rattlesnakes without rattles.

 Another way in which it resembles a rattlesnake is by mimicking a deadly animal with its tail shake.

-Gopher snakes employ various strategies, such as impersonating a bite, to ward off predators.
-They move their prey, even those who have their lips shut.
+Gopher snakes employ strategies, such as impersonating a bite, to ward off predators.
+They move their prey, even those whose lips are shut.

 Gopher Snakes rarely coexist in their habitat with deadly rattlesnakes, even though they may resemble their behavior and even their coloring.

 In Indiana, gopher snakes are among the longest-living species.
-They can live for at least 15 years if they have enough food.
+If they have enough food, they can live for at least 15 years.

 23. Loggerhead Snake

-One of the poisonous types of snakes in Indiana is the timber rattlesnake (Crotalus horridus).
-The Brown County State Park is home to most of the state’s 100 timber rattlesnakes.
+One of the poisonous snakes in Indiana is the timber rattlesnake (Crotalus horridus).
+Brown County State Park is home to most of the state’s 100 timber rattlesnakes.

 They rank among Indiana’s most hazardous snake species and the most venomous in the United States.